 First author Celia Herrera-Rincon, a neuroscientist in Levin’s lab at Tufts University said, “In both reproduction and its newly discovered role in brain functioning, progesterone’s actions are local or tissue-specific.
 What we are demonstrating with this approach is that maybe reproduction, brain processing, and regeneration are closer than we think.
 Maybe they share pathways and elements of a common–and so far, not completely understood–bioelectrical code.”

 Scientists are further continuing to target bioelectric processes for promoting spinal cord recovery and tumor reconstructing.
-They additionally want to duplicate their bioreactor experiment in mammals.
+They additionally want to duplicate their bioreactor experiments in mammals.
 Past research recommends that mice can halfway recover cut off fingertips in the correct conditions.

 The study is published in the journal Cell Press.